misiektoja/steam_monitor/docs/configuration.md

 Passing a filename that already exists copies the previous file to a timestamped `.bak` beside it before writing, and prints where it went, so regenerating the template never loses your edits.

-By default every outbound request verifies TLS certificates.
-Set `VERIFY_SSL = False` only on a network that intercepts TLS with its own certificate authority, and understand that it removes protection against an intercepted connection.

 ## Target Profile

 Save the monitored profile in the configuration file so you do not have to repeat it on every run: